wngo1337/neoquestII-auto/README.md

 program rather than respawning first, and go back to the proper starting point before running the method again.

+**I got logged out while playing**

+Honestly, I didn't think of that scenario until I was writing this.
+Remind me to fix that later.

 ## Starting Locations For Each Completion Method

 This section is mainly for knowing where to walk back to if your program gets desynced.